-The Dangers of Cancelling a Fixed-Term Contract Early
+Dangers of Cancelling a Fixed Term Contract

-In the lower court decision, the plaintiff, Mr. McGuinty, had a family-run funeral home business that operated out of his grandfather’s home in North Bay.
+The plaintiff, Mr. McGuinty, had a family-run funeral home business that operated out of his grandfather’s home in North Bay.
 After his brother could no longer continue to work for the business, Mr. McGuinty sold the successful funeral home business to the defendant company.

 In 2012, the owners of the defendant company agreed to employ Mr. McGuinty as a General Manager for 10 years.
 Through a fixed-term employment contract, Mr. McGuinty was to receive $100,000 per annum, plus commission and other benefits such as a company vehicle.